 |Aspirates with no follicular cells are nondiagnostic||These should not be considered negative for malignancy|

 |Excise nodules yielding suspicious cytology||20% chance of malignancy|

 |Excise clinically suspicious, cytologically benign nodules||Clinical impression overrides FNA diagnosis|

 Published thyroid guidelines and reviews state that thyroid US should not be used as a screening test in the general population (1,2).
-However, US is recommended for all patients with a single palpable nodule or a multinodular goiter or in a patient suspected of having a nodule (1) (Table 3).
-Current US machines are safe, easy to use, relatively inexpensive, with high resolution, and widely available.
-It is important to note that US results are quite operator-dependent.
+However, US is recommended for all patients with a single palpable nodule or a multinodular goiter or in a patient suspected of having a nodule (1) (Table 5).
+Current US machines are safe, easy to use, relatively inexpensive, have high resolution, and are widely available.
+It is important to note that US results are quite operator dependent.